lucasm/findto/README.md

 Made in Brazil with love by [Lucas Menezes](https://lucasm.dev/?utm_source=findto_app) and community.

-### Privacy & Terms

-Findto respects users privacy and don't store searches.
-Findto also show materials protected by intelectual property (brands of services).
-Read our [Privacy](https://findto.app/privacy) and [Terms](https://findto.app/terms).
+## 🟣 Legal

+Findto is built with privacy in mind and does not store user searches.

+Findto displays automated content from external APIs without review, solely for user convenience, and may include materials protected by intellectual property, such as trademarks.

+Please, read our [Privacy Policy](https://findto.app/privacy) and [Terms of Service](https://findto.app/terms).